Project: Ulmus ‘New Horizon’ in Pontcanna Fields, Cardiff

 Project Manager: James Hillier

 In 1879, a tree avenue was planted in Pontcanna Fields in Cardiff.
-This was an avenue of elms and limes running the northsouth length of the park.
+This was an avenue of elms and limes running the north-south length of the park.
 During the 1970s, Cardiff lost over 1,000 elm trees to Dutch Elm Disease, including those forming the historic avenue.
 Ahead of Cardiff ’s centenary as a city in 2004 and Golden Jubilee as Capital of Wales, there was a request to replant this avenue and restore to its former glory.

 Ulmus ‘New Horizon’

-Patented in 1994, this is a special species of ‘Resista’-elm, which have been bred to resist Dutch elm disease.
+Patented in 1994, this is a special species of ‘Resista’-elm, which has been bred to resist Dutch elm disease.
 It can withstand all aspects of the British climate – drought, flooding, salt-laden coastal roads – and will tolerate even poor soils.
 This Ulmus suits a wide range of requirements and we particularly recommend it for urban planting as it copes exceptionally well with city stresses like pollution.

 It has been a privilege to be part of re-establishing this glorious route of Elms to the Welsh capital – something that may have been considered unthinkable at the onset of Dutch Elm disease.